nicoster/nginx-lua-saml-service-provider/README.md

 ## Changes
 * Restructure the folder

     to make it easier to run it as a standalone OpenResty application

 * xmlsec verification command line

-as SSOcircle use a different SAML assertion. the xmlsec command like has been changed to `/usr/local/bin/xmlsec1 --verify --pubkey-cert-pem /tmp/lua_svFWOE --id-attr:ID urn:oasis:names:tc:SAML:2.0:assertion:Assertion /tmp/lua_s5Sk0o` the first temp file is extracted from SAML Assertion. and the path is changed as is.
+    as SSOcircle use a different SAML assertion. the xmlsec command like has been changed to `/usr/local/bin/xmlsec1 --verify --pubkey-cert-pem /tmp/lua_svFWOE --id-attr:ID urn:oasis:names:tc:SAML:2.0:assertion:Assertion /tmp/lua_s5Sk0o`

+    the first temp file is extracted from SAML Assertion. and the XML namespace is changed as shown above.

-## Config
+## Configuration

-* SP_URL
+* `SP_URL`

-  you need to change this url to something unique. as this url is part of the sp_entity_id. one approach is to add an entry into your /etc/hosts file, and then use that alias in the url.
+    you need to change this url to something unique. as this url is part of the sp_entity_id. one approach is to add an entry into your /etc/hosts file, and then use the alias in the url.

-* idp_dest_url
+* `idp_dest_url`

     this is is configured for SSOCircle.
 No need to change.

-* idp_cert_filename
+* `idp_cert_filename`

     this config isn't really used during verifying the SAML assertion as SSOCircle returns an assertion that is signed with a self-signed certificate which is embedded in the assertion XML.

-* key_attribute_name
+* `key_attribute_name`

     this is to specify which key is mandatory for a successful SAML assertion.
+It's been set to 'EmailAddress' for SSOCircle.

+* SAML Metadata

+    we need to specify a SAML Metadata in the your account profile in SSOCircle. you can use this [online tool](https://www.ssocircle.com/en/idp-tips-tricks/build-your-own-metadata/) to create a meta file. the `entityID` is `sp_entity_id` in the config.lua, and `ACS URL` is `sp_saml_finish_url`.
+If this is not configurated correctly, you should come across "invalid issuer error".

 ## Caveats